 TMS therapy has been found to be effective for treatment-resistant depression, but it is not right for everyone.
 As with any treatment for depression, it is important to remember that results will vary from person to person.
 Your Geode provider can help you assess all treatment options and determine a personalized course of mental health treatment.

 How long do the effects of TMS last?

 The effects of TMS generally last much longer than the duration of treatment itself.
 TMS therapy is typically administered five times a week for four to six weeks, although some patients may need more or fewer treatments depending on their individual needs and response.

 Studies suggest that the antidepressant effects of TMS can last several months to a year after treatment is completed.
 Certain patients may experience benefits for even longer.
 Other patients will benefit from additional rounds of TMS.
-Some studies suggest that continuing antidepressants after TMS may increase the chances of staying free from depressive symptoms, although some patients may be able to stop medication.
+Some studies suggest that continuing antidepressants after TMS may increase the chances of staying free from depressive symptoms and even anxiety, although some patients may be able to stop medication.
 These are personalized treatment decisions that will be made carefully and collaboratively between you and your provider.

 Is TMS the right treatment for you?

 TMS therapy can effectively provide relief from depressive symptoms for individuals who have not responded to standard depression treatment.
 TMS is also non-invasive, and most people have only minor side effects, if any, that resolve quickly after each treatment session.